MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-apply-purchase-transactions-manually.md

 > [!NOTE]
 >   If the **Application Method** field on the vendor card contains **Apply to Oldest**, then payments will automatically be applied to the oldest open credit entry if you do not manually specify which entry to apply to.
 If the application method for a customer is **Manual**, then you must apply entries manually.

-You can apply vendor payments manually to their related purchase documents when you post the payments in the **Payment Journal** page.
+You can apply vendor payments manually to their related purchase documents when you post the payments on the **Payment Journal** page.
 For information about filling the payment journal, see [Making Payments](payables-make-payments.md).

 You can also apply vendor payments, and customer payments, after the payments appear as negative bank transactions in your bank.
 In the **Payment Reconciliation Journal** page, you can use functions for bank statement import, automatic application, and bank account reconciliation.
 For more information, see [Reconcile Payments Using Automatic Application](receivables-how-reconcile-payments-auto-application.md).